ros-controls/ros2_controllers/mecanum_drive_controller/doc/userdoc.rst

 The controller uses velocity input, i.e., stamped or unstamped Twist messages where linear ``x``, ``y``, and angular ``z`` components are used.
 Values in other components are ignored.
-In the chain mode the controller provides three reference interfaces, one for linear velocity and one for steering angle position.
+In the chain mode, the controller provides three reference interfaces, one for linear velocity and one for steering angle position.
 Other relevant features are:

   - odometry publishing as Odometry and TF message;
   - input command timeout based on a parameter.

+Note about odometry calculation:
+In the DiffDRiveController, the velocity is filtered out, but we prefer to return it raw and let the user perform post-processing at will.
+We prefer this way of doing so as filtering introduces delay (which makes it difficult to interpret and compare behavior curves).

 Description of controller's interfaces